meshlogic/meshlogic.github.io/posts/web-design/starting-a-personal-blog-with-nikola.rst

     .. class:: cons-list

-        - It would be probably so time-consuming that would be hard to even finish the basic framework.
+        - It would be probably so time-consuming that would be hard to finish even a basic framework.

 Use static site generator Nikola